 Locust Grove Farms, OP Kent and Sons Orchard fruit, berries, grapes and squash; cider and baked goods from Ulster County NY.
 One of Greenmarket`s founding farmers in 1976.

-Millport Dairy Cheese, eggs,pickles, and smoked meats from Lancaster County, Pennsylvania
+Millport Dairy Cheddar cheese, beef, pickles and baked goods from Lancaster County, PA

 Prospect Hill Orchards Apples & pears from Ulster County, NY